CosmWasm/mesh-security-hackathon/README.md

    informs the Osmosis consumer contract that the tokens are available to be withdrawn.
 5. The Osmosis consumer contract sends a message to the Juno provider contract that the stake is unbonded.
 6. The Juno provider contract sends a message to the Osmosis ILP contract to release the claims.

+Slashing:

+1. A slashing event occurs for a validator on the consumer chain (Juno)
+2. Someone calls a method to submit evidence on the Osmosis `mesh-consumer` contract
+3. The `mesh-consumer` contract veries that a slashing event has indeed occurred on the Juno chain and fires off an IBC packet to the `mesh-provider` contract on the Osmosis chain containing information about the slashing event.
+4. The `mesh-provider` updates the claims of everyone delegating to the offending validator.
+Tokens are unbonded and scheduled to be burned.
+5. `mesh-provider` sends IBC packet updates to other chains about the new voting power.

 Claiming ILP tokens: